Mikhail-Vaganov/FS_HTTP_API/README.md

 * Get metadata of a file.

+## Development
+- This project was developed using PhpStorm IDE, Xdebug extention and XAMPP web-server solution pack.
+- The project is provided with test templates for in-built REST Client in PhpStorm.

 ## HTTP API description
 All the maintenance of the file system might be handled using the following RESTful API: